UnterrainerInformatik/collisiongrid/README.md

 The problem is that the number of checks grow very fast (N² for N sprites) when the number of your sprites grow.

 So you somehow have to narrow down your collision-candidates.
 This piece of software does that for you.
 It does not do collision checking itself.
 It just tells you if a sprite is near enough to a second one to maybe collide which allows you to do a collision test for those two, or three, or five...
+## What It Really Does...
+...is a simple trade-off.
+You may query it about the sprites around your coordinate or rectangle, but your sprites have to register with it and update their position/AABB on every update.
+But all in all this is a lot faster than a simple brute-force check.

+## Getting Started
 The first thing is: You have to set-up a grid.
 Usually you'd take your game-coordinate-system's bounds.
 Then you have to tell the grid how many cells it has by setting the number of cells on the X and Y axis.